 Hello!
-I am a second-year PhD student at NYU, advised by Prof. Eugene Vinitsky.
-I build agents that behave like humans for multi-agent, safety-critical settings.
-To do this, I combine reinforcement learning, generative modeling, and principles from cognitive science.
+I am a third-year PhD student at NYU, advised by Prof. Eugene Vinitsky.
+I build fast multi-agent simulation environments and explore how to train effective agents by combining self-play RL with human data.
 Before my PhD, I completed an undergraduate degree in Neuroscience and a master’s in AI, where I worked on cooperative game theory.

 News